Position Statement:

 It is the opinion of the board that beneficial use is, at the present time, the best available alternative for the use of biosolids.
 It is recycling at the most basic level of human life and will improve soil organic matter and tilth, which will improve the long term sustainability and productivity of the soil, when the above conditions are met.

 The proper management of the land application of biosolids requires many steps and procedures.
 They include proper treatment at the facility, testing and monitoring of the finished product, nutrient management calculations and proper application procedures.
-The final step in the process is to insure the biosolids stay where they were applied by having an implemented soil conservation or erosion control plan on the farm.
+The final step in the process is to insure the biosolids stay where they were applied by having an implemented Ag E&S or erosion control plan on the farm.

-A conservation plan is a combination of Best Management Practices (BMP’s) that control soil loss to an allowable level (T), and meets Chapter 102 of the Pennsylvania Clean Streams Law.
+An Ag E&S plan is a combination of Best Management Practices (BMP’s) that control soil loss to an allowable level (T), and meets Chapter 102 of the Pennsylvania Clean Streams Law.
 The plan is individually tailored to each farm operation, taking into account such things as soil type, slope of the field, crop rotation and tillage practices.
 BMP’s such as contour farming or strips, grass waterways, diversions and terraces may also be used to control erosion.
-A properly implemented conservation plan not only controls soil erosion and runoff , it also maintains topsoil levels, improves soil quality and helps soil productivity.
+A properly implemented Ag E&S plan not only controls soil erosion and runoff , it also maintains topsoil levels, improves soil quality and helps soil productivity.

-The conservation plan must be totally implemented (all listed practices applied) on a field before biosolids may be applied.
-During the permit review process conducted by DEP a representative of the York County Conservation District reviews the conservation plan and determines the status of implementation.
+The Ag E&S plan must be totally implemented (all listed practices applied) on a field before biosolids may be applied.
+During the permit review process, DEP or a representative of the York County Conservation District will conduct a review of the Ag E&S plan and determine the status of plan implementation.
 Only those fields that have the plan implemented can be used for application.
 Fields not implemented are documented and cannot be applied to until the plan is implemented and DEP is notified.

 Many steps and procedures are followed to insure the land application of biosolids is monitored and managed effectively.
-The implemented conservation plan is the final piece of this puzzle and in many cases the most important in protecting water quality.
+The implemented Ag E&S plan is the final piece of this puzzle and in many cases the most important in protecting water quality.

-If you have questions or want further information about the land application and monitoring of biosolids in York County you can contact either Mark Flaharty at the District (717-840-7430, mflaharty@yorkccd.org) or Tom Gradwell at the York County Solid Waste and Refuse Authority (717-845-1066).
+If you have questions or want further information about the land application and monitoring of biosolids in York County you can contact either Mark Flaharty at the District (717-840-7430, mflaharty@yorkccd.org) or Eric Laur at DEP at 717-705-4773.